 Down in the main area where the Abbey and Roman Baths are are plenty of shops, to one side are the big chain, high street stores like in any city and to the other were a lot more independent stores and cafes which were really lovely to walk around.

-I ended my time in Bath getting some lunch at a lovely Italian place called Joya down by the river which i would 100% recommend and then attempted to walk lunch off by walking a long the river right round to the train station and looping back into the city.
-I think down by the river was one of my favourite parts though, i didn’t feel like i was in a city at all!
+I ended my time in Bath having a late lunch at a lovely Italian place called Joya down by the river which I would 100% recommend (I would also recommend taking snacks on this trip as it was the middle of the afternoon by the time I ate).
+I then attempted to walk lunch off by walking a long the river right round to the train station and looping back into the city.

 Sometimes it pays to be a tourist in your own Country and this was one of them days, I was so happy to finally see both places and i would totally recommend visiting whether you’re from the UK or just visiting the UK!